playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 ### GUI Alternative {#link-shell-extension}

 While the CLI enables you to make hard and soft symbolic links, it's far from graceful.
-It'd be ideal to have that functionality baked right into the explorer menu options if used frequently.
+It would be ideal to have that functionality baked right into the explorer menu options if used frequently.
 Luckily for us, there's an app for that!
 [Link Shell Extension](https://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html) adds the options to the context menu itself.
 It's even able to be installed using [Chocolatey](#package-management):

 ```
 choco install linkshellextension